xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

    >Refer to GitHub pull request `UI Improvements: Resizer Fix, Zoom UI Polish, Manual Mapping Readability #16` .
    >
-   >The result is too long to be attaced in the file.
+   >The result is too lengthy to be attached in the file.

 2. ##### Fix sampling bias in source estimation #19